jenskeiner/lintr/docs/project_plan.md

 ### Rule Discovery and Entry Points

-1. When adding new rules, always add an entry point in `pyproject.toml` under `[project.entry-points."repolint.rules"]` so that the rule can be discovered at runtime.
+1. When adding new rules, always add an entry point in `pyproject.toml` under `[project.entry-points."lintr.rules"]` so that the rule can be discovered at runtime.
 2. The entry point key should be a snake_case identifier that describes the rule's purpose (e.g., `wikis_disabled`).
-3. The entry point value should be the fully qualified path to the rule class (e.g., `repolint.rules.permission_rules:WikisDisabledRule`).
+3. The entry point value should be the fully qualified path to the rule class (e.g., `lintr.rules.permission_rules:WikisDisabledRule`).
 4. Remember to add entry points for all rules, even if they are only used in the default rule set.
 5. Entry points allow for dynamic rule discovery and enable users to selectively enable/disable rules in their configuration.